keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

 I've heard it said somewhere, I think it was by C. S. Lewis, that you should only go to graduate school if you cannot imagine being happy doing anything else but being a scholar.
 Graduate school takes a lot of time and stress.
 You will live below the poverty line for at least 5 years.
 50% of people drop out.
 The degree you earn basically qualifies you to become a researcher, teacher, writer.
 For a lot of people, that end result not worth the time, money, and stress.

+For others the process is a joy: the challenge, the abstract thinking, the camaraderie.

-For those who finish, graduate school is an essential gateway into the world of academia.
-Scholarship can be a satisfying career.
+And for those who finish their degree, graduate school is an essential gateway into the world of academia.
+Scholarship can be an incredibly satisfying career.
+Scholars impact future generations, get paid to think, and can build a platform to share their ideas with the public and the world.
+Philosophers engage in the highest level of thinking and problem-solving, up in the airy echelons occupied by scientists, psychologists, pastors, and politicians... *at least some* politicians.

 Furthermore, some of those who study philosophy finish but go on to do other things.
 Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.

 The best method is to know yourself:  Ask your teachers and mentors to give you an honest appraisal of your current ability and your future potential.
 Academic philosophy has room for a vast range of interests and abilities.
 Nevertheless, you don't want to kid yourself.
+Ask yourself *what you want out of it*.
+Do you just want the credentials needed to become an academic?
+Or are you likely to enjoy the journey, despite the sacrifices?

 ### 1 My story

-For me, the discernment process was long.
-I enjoyed philosophy as an undergraduate but also enjoyed art and psychology.
-I had known for five years I wanted to pursue further graduate training.
-I needed to work, so I got a job teaching classics in a high school.
-I was accepted to, but never began, a psychology doctoral program.
+For me, graduate school was an overwhelmingly positive experience.
+I enjoyed my colleagues, the classes, the teaching requirements.
+I didn't enjoy being poor, but being married helped because my spouse worked.
+I also worked part-time jobs from the 2nd year forward.

+How did I decide to get a PhD?
+The discernment process was long.

+As an undergraduate, I enjoyed philosophy, history, art, and psychology.

+While teaching in a classical high school, I applied to a psychology PhD.
+Though I got in, I never attended.
 It didn't feel right.
-Instead, I began an M.A. in theology.

-I took one year of philosophy MA classes at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.
+The next year, I took 3 semesters of philosophy and theology MA coursework at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.

+I stopped at Talbot and moved to a 3 year masters in theology.

-Then, my wife and I got married in 2010.
-I decided to pursue graduate work, and had settled on philosophy.
-Philosophy doctorates have a broad range of application: philosophy professor, administration, classical educator, writer, and more.
+My wife and I got married in 2010.
+I decided to pursue graduate work, and had finally settled on philosophy.
+The main reason was that philosophy doctorates have a broad range of application: philosophy professor, administration, classical educator, writer, and more.
+I wanted to teach but also continue entrepreneurial endeavors and writing.

-By 2011, my wife and I had decided to pursue a PhD in philosophy.
 I got lots of advice from friends and teachers on how, when, where, to apply.
 I took the GRE (after some study) and did well.
 I researched schools and jumped in.

 We applied to 14 schools.
 It cost about $1,400 dollars, all told.